Muterra/doc-golix/golix_overlay_standard_proposals/GOSP2.md

+# WARNING: THIS DOCUMENT IS BOTH DEPRECATED AND UNDER REWRITE

-# MOSP 2: Private key storage container
+# GOSP 2: Private key storage container

-**Problem abstract:** In order to make digital identities (see [MOSP 1](/muse_overlay_standard_proposals/MOSP1.md)) available on multiple devices, and to enable safe Muse storage thereof, a secure private key container file is necessary.
+**Problem abstract:** In order to make digital identities (see [GOSP 1](/muse_overlay_standard_proposals/GOSP1.md)) available on multiple devices, and to enable safe Muse storage thereof, a secure private key container file is necessary.

 **Goals:**